cerebral/cerebral/docs/docs/docs/tutorial/index.md

 `npm install cerebral@next cerebral-provider-http@next cerebral-router@next --save --save-exact`

 This may take a little while and does **not** mean that Cerebral is a huge download.
-In fact Cerebral as a production build is very small compared to other popular frameworks.
+In fact, Cerebral as a production build is very small compared to other popular frameworks.

 ## The features
 Our Goal now is to go through some concepts and show off the features of Cerebral: